Clams Casino

 - Wipe out the skillet, then add the diced bacon and cook until crisp.
 Remove the bacon with a slotted spoon and add it to the bowl with the breadcrumbs, leaving the rendered fat in the pan.

-- Add the chopped red pepper and shallot to the pan and sauté until softened, about 5-6 minutes.
+- Add the chopped red pepper and shallots to the pan and sauté until softened, about 5-6 minutes.
 Stir in the garlic and crushed red pepper flakes and cook for 1 minute more.

-- Pour in the reserved clam-wine liquid and let it cook down until nearly evaporated.
+- Pour in the reserved clam-wine liquid and let it cook down for a few minutes, until it's nearly evaporated, but still moist.

-- Stir in the lemon zest, half of the parsley, and the cooked bacon and breadcrumbs.
-Season with freshly cracked black pepper and just a touch of salt-remember, the clams and bacon are already salty.
+- Stir in the lemon zest, half of the parsley, the cooked bacon and breadcrumbs.
+Season with freshly cracked black pepper and just a touch of salt since the clams and bacon are already salty.
+Taste and adjust as needed.

-- Bake the clams for 6-8 minutes, or until the tops are golden and the butter is bubbling.
-For extra crispy tops, finish under the broiler for 1-2 minutes-but keep a close eye to avoid burning.
+- Bake the clams for 6-8 minutes, or until the tops are golden and the liquid on the pan is bubbling.
+For extra crispy tops, finish under the broiler for 1-2 minutes, but keep a close eye to avoid burning.

 - Sprinkle with the remaining parsley and serve hot with lemon wedges on the side.